mercadolibre/toiler/README.md

 ###Batches
 Toiler allows a Worker to be able to receive a batch of messages instead of a single one.

+###Auto Visibility Extension
+Toiler has the ability to automatically extend the visibility timeout of and SQS message to prevent the message from re-entering the queue if processing of such message is taking longer than the queue's visibility timeout.

 ##Instalation